 Kajun Boss Outdoors entered the fishing tackle industry in the mid-2010s.
-At first, Curry and Louviere offered tungsten weights, but they soon started making and selling the spinnerbaits on which they caught so many bass in and around the Atchafalaya Basin.
+At first, Curry and Louviere offered tungsten weights, but they soon started making and selling the spinnerbaits on which they caught so many bass in and around the Atchafalaya Basin in Louisiana.
 Later, they introduced swimbaits.

 “Our main deal is spinnerbaits,” Curry said.
 “It’s one of the better ones around here.
 A lot of people catch (bass) on it.

 Two of the best would be the ¼- or 3/8-ounce chartreuse/white models with a gold Indiana blade and an orange Colorado blade, Curry said.
 That orange blade acts like a dinner bell.